Temporal-Difference estimation of dynamic discrete choice models: Theoretical Properties of TD estimators

 \end{thm}

-We prove Theorem 1 in the Appendix by adapting the results of \citet{TsitsiklisRoy1997}.
-The first part of Theorem 1 assures that both population and empirical TD fixed points exist.
-The second part of Theorem 1 implies the approximation bias from $\phi(a,x)^{\intercal}\omega^{*}$ is within a $(1-\beta)^{-1}$ factor of that from $P_{\phi}h(a,x)$.
-Note that the latter is the best one could do under an $L_{2}$ norm, so the theorem assures that we are only a constant away from attaining this.
-The third part of Theorem 1 characterizes the rate of convergence of $\hat{\omega}$ to $\omega^{*}$, and the final part of Theorem 1 characterizes the rate of estimation of $h(a,x)$ itself.
+We prove Theorem \ref{Theorem 1} in Appendix \ref{subsec:Proof-of-Theorem1} by adapting the results of \citet{TsitsiklisRoy1997}.
+The first part of Theorem \ref{Theorem 1} assures that both population and empirical TD fixed points exist.
+The second and third parts of Theorem \ref{Theorem 1} imply that the approximation bias and MSE of linear semi-gradients are analogous to those of standard series estimation apart from a $(1-\beta)^{-1}$ factor.

+For the estimation of $\hat{\xi}$ we make use of cross-fitting as a technical device to obtain easy-to-verify assumptions for the estimation of $\hat{\eta}$.
+This entails the following: we randomly partition the data into two folds.
+We estimate $\hat{\xi}$ separately for each fold using $\hat{\eta}$ estimated from the opposite fold.
+The final estimate of $\xi^{*}$ is the weighted average of $\hat{\xi}$ from both the folds.
+We think of cross-fitting in this context as a convenient assumption for the proofs, and do not believe it is necessary in practice.

-In a similar vein, we impose the following assumptions for the estimation of $g(a,x)$.
+We impose the following assumptions for the estimation of $g(a,x)$.
 Let $k_{r}$ denote the dimension of $r(a,x)$.